 Private pension and property wealth are self-explanatory.
 Financial wealth covers ISAs, bank accounts, money under the bed less any consumer debts.
 Physical wealth includes the (self-evaluated) value of household contents, possessions and valuables owned such as antiques, artworks, collections and any vehicles owned by individuals (including the value of any personalised number plates).

 The median (the middle household in the UK) wealth is £286,600.
 The mean wealth in the UK is £564,300.
 The fact the mean is higher shows that there is wealth inequality in the UK.
 That is the ONS’s words and not mine.
-My guide to FIRE will help you increase your wealth dramatically.
+(My guide to FIRE will help you increase your wealth dramatically.)

-Graphically this looks like this:
+Graphically the wealth distribution looks like this:

 If we want to look at the overall picture in % terms.
 Note: I kept in the stats regarding the type of relationship for interest only.